roguehistory/DIGH-HIST3812/content/en/docs/6-contact.md

 ## or
 Twitter at [Scott Coleman, M.A. (@scottcoleman79) / X](https://twitter.com/scottcoleman79)
 ## or
-Discord at scottcoleman79 and will **try** to be present in our class discord server every day between the hours of 11 a.m. to 4 p.m.
+Discord at scottcoleman79: I will **try** to be present in our class discord server every day between the hours of 11 a.m. to 4 p.m.
 ## or
 www.roguehistory.ca